HhMorgan/Sprint-1-SE-store-project/README.md

 Mayar Lotfy : I'm a passionate Archery player; fond of sky sports yet afraid of heights.
 Aiming to achieve the best version of myself; hopping to reach a lifetime goal; which is self-satisfaction.

+Mohamed Hesham : "I love drawing and art in general.
+I really into gaming and game developement."